hasgeek/events/_jsfoo_events/2019-coimbatore.md

 overview:
   left_content: |
     ### JSFoo Coimbatore is a single-day conference with talks, Birds of Feather (BOF) sessions and speaker connect sessions.
-    The conference will be held on Friday, 5 July, The Residency Tower, Coimbatore.

     ### You should attend JSFoo Coimbatore if you work on